-Please use our online form to request the library purchase additional physical items such as books and DVD's.
+Please use our online form to request the library purchase additional books and films.

 This collection is managed by the Center for Cultural Engagement and Inclusion and can be found in their space at the Student Union.
 The Center Library holds books and DVDs that cover a diverse range of themes.
 Materials can be searched by either title or theme.

 This collection is managed by the Title V EDUCAL Program in collaboration with Pearson Library.
 3-day loans can be found at Pearson Library, and full semester loans can be requested online.
 The collection consists of required textbooks in support of the EDU|CAL goals and multicultural children's picturebooks.